steph-query/craft-serverless-template/README.md

 - You are locked into AWS... for now. (golden handcuffs!)

 ## Extending the serverless setup:

-- You can add more YAML files and reference in the same way we reference CodeBuild and CodePipeline configs in their respective files.
 - If you add a new serverless plugin to your setup, make sure to add it to `package.json`.
 That way it will automatically be included in AWS CodeBuild process, and you will not have to keep updating `buildpsec.yml`.
+- You can any cloud resources, such as a DynamoDB table for your backend in the `Resources` section of the `serverless.yml` file.
+You shouldn't need to mess with the Terraform stuff unless you really want to mess with the deployment process.
+YMMV.

 ## The frontend:

 ### A bit about styles
 With `styled-components`, you never really need to use stylesheets again.
 You can also get the benefits of SASS and CSS variables by storing them in an object, where they can be globally updated.
 This object lives in `src/utils/styles/index.js`, and makes for incredibly easy theme changes.

 Consider the following example: